 - Artificial Intelligence

 One of the main learning features of the Robotics technical program is the complete integration of laboratory experiments and projects within the presentation of the Robotics theory.
-The simulation software, RoboLogix, converts your computer into a simulated industrial robot, complete with 3D learning environments.
-Robotic manufacturing production and control systems for example.
+The simulation software, RoboLogix, converts your computer into a simulated industrial robot, complete with four 3D learning environments which emulate Pick and Place, Arc Welding, Spot Welding and Spray Painting applications.
 You can run the simulator to test and visually examine the execution of robot programs and control algorithms, while plotting instantaneous joint accelerations, velocities and positions.

 The RoboLogix programming environment provides a very realistic simulation of control systems using robotic equipment.
 The ability to preview the behavior of a robotic system in a “virtual” world allows for a variety of mechanisms, devices, configurations and controllers to be tried and tested by students before being exposed to “real world” systems.
 RoboLogix receives control signals, determines if contact or collision between objects in the system has occurred, and returns simulated sensor information as feedback.
 This system has the capacity of real-time simulation of the motion of an industrial robot through 3D animation.
 The principles of 3D motion simulation and both geometry modeling and kinematics modeling are presented in the RoboLogix virtual environment.